Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = Important Note =
-This plugin requires version 3.9 or higher of the "Contact Form 7" plugin.
+This plugin requires version 3.5 or higher of the "Contact Form 7" plugin.
-Version 2.3 of this plugin is for CF7 4.2 or higher only.
-Use [version 2.2](http://downloads.wordpress.org/plugin/contact-form-7-signature-addon.2.2.zip) otherwise.

 Please read the [installation notes](http://wordpress.org/plugins/contact-form-7-signature-addon/installation/) for more details.